Escape-Technologies/docs/docs/06-custom-tests/05-Mutators.md

 ### Properties

-- `jq:` JQ query to apply to the JSON body.
+- `jq`: JQ query to apply to the JSON body.
 See https://stedolan.github.io/jq/manual/

 ---